 Controlled substances are drugs that have varying degrees of potential for abuse or dependence.
 Pennsylvania considers drugs such as morphine, clonazepam, and diazepam to be controlled substances.
-A full listing of Pennsylvania controlled substances can be found here.
 Possession of a controlled substance is restricted by state law and potentially subject to criminal and civil liability.
 However, Pennsylvania permits the possession of a controlled substance obtained directly from, or pursuant to, a valid prescription order.